cjrh/aiomsg/README.rst

 The connecting end will automatically reconnect.
 You don't have to write special code for it.
-If the bind end (a.k.a "server") is restarted, the connecting end will automatically reconnect
+If the bind end (a.k.a "server") is restarted, the connecting end will automatically reconnect.
+This works in either direction.
+Try it! run the demo code and kill one of the processes.
+And then start it up again.
+The connection will get re-established.

 - *Many connections on a single socket*